Details

 Form and usage:

-A productive affix formed from a combination of the non-productive affix N{-aq}N and an obscure, non-productive morpheme {cuk} (spelt -ssuk in the old orthography), according to Schultz-Lorentzen (1958).
-However, this latter affix -ssuk does not appear in the list of affixes in the dictionary (Schultz-Lorentzen, 1958), nor in the DAKA dictionary.
+A productive affix formed from a combination of the non-productive affix N{-aq}N, and a non-productive morpheme N{suk}N, according to Schultz-Lorentzen [11].
+The latter sometimes alternate with N{cuk}N (spelt -ssuk in the old orthography).
+However, this latter affix does not appear in the list of affixes in the that dictionary, nor in Oqaatsit [14].

 Inflection